Lisa Lopes

-During her brief solo career, Lopes scored two US top 10 singles with "Not Tonight" and "U Know What's Up", as well as one UK number-one single with "Never Be the Same Again", the latter a collaboration with Melanie C of the British girl group Spice Girls.
+During her brief solo career, Lopes scored two US top 10 singles with "Not Tonight" and "U Know What's Up", as well as one UK number-one single with "Never Be the Same Again", the latter a collaboration with Melanie C of the English girl group Spice Girls.
 She also produced another girl group, Blaque, who scored a platinum album and two US top 10 hits.
 Lopes remains the only member of TLC to have released a solo album.

-On April 25, 2002, Lopes was killed in a car crash while shooting a documentary about health and Artist Development with her girl group Ejypt, friends, family and camera crew in Honduras.
-The vehicle she was in swerved off the road to avoid hitting another vehicle that stopped abruptly in front of them.
-The documentary was released as The Last Days of Left Eye and aired on VH1 in May 2007.
+In 2002, Lopes was killed in a car crash in Honduras while volunteering at a children's development center.
+Lopes lost control of her rental SUV when she swerved to avoid a truck.
+She was the only one not wearing a seatbelt; four other passengers were injured enough to require hospitalization.
+The documentary The Last Days of Left Eye was released and aired on VH1 in May 2007.

 Early life

-Lopes was born in 1971 in Philadelphia, Pennsylvania, the daughter of Wanda (née Andino), a seamstress, and Ronald Lopes Sr., a US Army staff sergeant.
-Lisa has a younger brother, Ronald Jr., and a younger sister, Rain (nicknamed Reigndrop).
+Lisa Nicole Lopes was born on May 27, 1971, in Philadelphia, Pennsylvania, the daughter of Wanda (née Andino), a seamstress, and Ronald Lopes Sr., a US Army staff sergeant.
+Lisa has a younger brother, Ronald Jr., and a younger sister, Raina (nicknamed Reigndrop).
 Lopes said her father was "very strict, very domineering" and that he treated the family like they were in "boot camp".
 He was also a "talented musician" who played the harmonica, clarinet, piano, and saxophone.

 Lopes' parents separated when she was still in school, and her paternal grandmother raised her during the later years of her childhood.
-She began playing with a toy piano at 5 years old, and later composed her own songs.
-By age 10, she formed the musical trio The Lopes Kids with her siblings, with whom she performed gospel songs at local events and churches.
+She began playing with a toy piano at five years old, and later composed her own songs.
+By age 10, Lopes formed the musical trio The Lopes Kids with her siblings, with whom she performed gospel songs at local events and churches.
 She attended the Philadelphia High School for Girls.
+In an interview with The Independent, Lopes said that at 14 she was moved after hearing the Queen Latifah and Monie Love song "Ladies First".